-We find the obtained stellar masses to be on average 0.35\,dex less massive than those from \citet{Poulain2021}.
-This difference is consistent with the findings of \citet{Habas2020}, and is due to the use of \citet{Bell2003} method to derive the stellar masses in \citet{Poulain2021}, which seems to generate the largest mass difference as compared to other methods \citep{Roediger2015}.
-Thus, in Section \ref{section:Mstar-relation}, we will correct the stellar masses derived with \citet{Bell2003} when comparing our galaxies to other samples.
+On average, we find the obtained stellar masses to be 0.35\,dex less massive than those from \citet{Poulain2021}.
+This difference is consistent with the findings of \citet{Habas2020}, and is due to the use of the \citet{Bell2003} method to derive the stellar masses in \citet{Poulain2021}, which seems to generate the largest mass differences compared to other methods \citep{Roediger2015}.
+Thus, in Sect. \ref{section:Mstar-relation} we correct the stellar masses derived with \citet{Bell2003} when comparing our galaxies to other samples.

 To estimate the uncertainties on the stellar masses, we propagated the errors on the photometry from the artificial sources for the Sérsic models and from \textsc{photutils} for aperture magnitude measurements.
 We note that, in addition to these errors, scatters in the relations between the mass-to-light ratios and colors will add an average of 0.3 dex uncertainty on the estimated stellar mass \citep{Roediger2015}.